The theme for 2019-20 is: Look Within!

 - You do not need to fill out anything in the entry form box labeled “This box is to be completed by PTA prior to distribution.”

-To be eligible to participate, students must follow both the general rules and the category rules.
+To be eligible to participate, students must follow both the general rules and the category rules (see below).
 Read the Sequoia PTSA guidelines for turning in submissions (click here for guidelines).
 All entries must follow the general rules listed in the Sequoia PTSA guidelines.
 Category rules specific to each category are listed below.
 (Opriman aqui para las reglas oficiales.)